 Disadvantages of State Design Pattern

-- The State design pattern can be used when we need to change state of object at runtime by inputting in it different subclasses of some State base class.
-This circumstance is advantage and disadvantage in the same time, because we have a clear separate State classes with some logic and from the other hand the number of classes grows up.
+- The State design pattern can be used when we need to change the state of the object at runtime by inputting into it different subclasses of some State base class.
+This circumstance is an advantage and disadvantage at the same time because we have a clear separate State class with some logic and on the other hand the number of classes grows up.